MalyajNailwal/python-diwali-sale-analysis-project/README.md

 # python-diwali-sale-analysis-project
-Python project for - Analyze Diwali sales data to improve customer experience and sales
+Python project for - Analyze Diwali sales data to improve customer experience and sales.